savva-k/savva-k.github.io/content/post/programming-competition-and-a-small-java-task/index.md

   - "Coding"
 tags:
   - "Java"
-  - "task"
----

-Last week we had a programming competition at work which consisted of some small tasks.
+summary: "Last week we had a programming competition at work which consisted of some small tasks.
 One of them was to check, if we can make a given string palindrome by adding one letter in any place.
 Shame on me, I didn't manage with this task on time.
-However I got the third place in this competition. 🏆😁
+However I got the third place in this competition. 🏆😁"
+---

 So the task:
 Your app should check, if it's possible to make a palindrome by adding a lowercase English letter to a given string in any position.
 If it is, the application should return an index which points to where to put a character, otherwise the app should return `-1`.
 The given string contains only lowercase Latin characters.